ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Our Brands

-Restaurant Brands International owns four of the world's most prominent and iconic quick service restaurant brands – Burger King, Tim Hortons, Popeyes and Firehouse Subs.
+Restaurant Brands International owns and franchises four iconic brands, Tim Hortons®, Burger King®, Popeyes® and Firehouse Subs®.
 These independently operated brands have been serving their respective guests, franchisees and communities for decades.

 Our Approach